girl on laptop in bed

 • and so on.

-These are key resources for all leaders, especially for those working in CRE (Corporate Real Estate), HR, IT, and Finance.
+These are key resources for all leaders, especially those in CRE (Corporate Real Estate), HR, IT, and Finance.
+They help you pinpoint potential challenges before they arise or get worse and give you essential insights to make the most of hybrid working.

-📊 Try our hybrid office calculator to know how much money you could save by optimizing your physical workspace!
+👉 Try our hybrid office calculator to know how much you could save by optimizing your workspace!

 Create tailored-made hybrid work policies and guidelines

-We believe a hybrid work model can be a great solution for many businesses and workforces, provided that the organization and the employees’ needs are taken into account.
-Once you’ve collected your workers’ feedback and have a clear understanding of your areas of improvement, you can develop tailored-made hybrid work policies and guidelines.
+We believe a hybrid work model can be an excellent solution for many businesses and workforces, provided that the organization and the employees’ needs are considered.
+Once you’ve collected your workers’ feedback and clearly understand your areas of improvement, you can develop tailor-made hybrid work policies and guidelines.
 The next step is to share them with your team and explain any unclear rules so everybody is on the same page.
-Lastly, remember that both the business’ and staff’s requirements evolve constantly.
-Therefore, it is important to update these regularly.
+Lastly, remember that the requirements of the business and staff constantly evolve.
+Therefore, it is essential to update these regularly.

 The office's purpose changes when you work with a hybrid workforce.
 Consequently, redesigning the workspace to match the new needs of your team members is fundamental.
-For example, you might notice on your desk booking software that there is a higher demand for meeting rooms and other collective areas.
+For example, you might notice a higher demand for meeting rooms and other collective areas on your desk booking software.
 This is because hybrid employees tend to prioritize working on collaborative projects rather than individual tasks when they come to the office.
-Also, with fewer people coming to one-site daily, your space needs are smaller.
-This allows you to downsize the office space and reduce various costs.
+Also, with fewer people coming on-site daily, your space needs are smaller.
+This allows you to downsize the size of your office and reduce various costs.

-In every workplace, technology plays a key role in employees’ daily lives.
-So, as much as you need to adjust your physical workspace to the new requirements triggered by hybrid work, you have to adapt to the digital one too.
+Technology plays a crucial role in employees’ daily lives in every workplace.
+So, as much as you need to adjust your physical workspace to the new requirements triggered by hybrid work, you must also adapt to the digital one.
 With hybrid workplace technology, you boost employee productivity and satisfaction.
 By using AI in the workplace, they can concentrate on more purposeful tasks, gain efficiency, and lower human error.
 Thanks to proper communication tools, they are more effective.
-Hybrid work solutions such as desk booking apps enhance better collaboration between team members, and so on.
+Hybrid work solutions such as desk booking apps enhance collaboration between team members and workplace connection.

-Although this article focuses on hybrid working challenges, allowing flexibility at work has more benefits than downsides for both employees and employers.
-When you introduce this working model thoughtfully, by creating policies and guidelines that match your organization and your workforce’s needs, the disadvantages of hybrid working disappear.
-The key is always to promote an employee-centric approach and stay alert to the new trends of the future of work.
-Discuss with your employees regularly to continuously improve and help them and your business thrive.
+Allowing flexibility at work has more benefits than downsides for both employees and organizations.
+When you introduce this working model thoughtfully, with policies and guidelines matching your organization and workforce’s needs, you significantly minimize hybrid work challenges.
+The key is to promote an employee-centric approach and stay alert to the new trends of the future of work.
+Discuss with your team members regularly to continuously improve and help them and your business thrive.

-Are you looking for a solution to manage and optimize your hybrid workspace?
-Start a free trial of the deskbird app and discover our user-friendly features, from desk booking to workplace analytics and week planning!
+Are you looking for a solution to manage and optimize your hybrid workplace successfully?
+Start a free trial of the deskbird app and level up your employee experience while saving costs!

 1 30 ESSENTIAL HYBRID WORK STATISTICS [2023]: HYBRID WORK MODEL, DATA, AND PRODUCTIVITY, Zippia;